Uninett/nav/doc/hacking/netmap.rst

 of your network topology.

-Before you continune reading this technical reference documentation, we highly suggest you read the :doc:`/reference/javascript` introduction.
+Before you continune reading this technical reference documentation, we highly suggest you read the :doc:`javascript` introduction.

 Netmap is a JavaScript application (with a Django backend to feed it with topology data), using `Backbone <http://backbonejs.org>`_, `D3.js